Sky Q full review

 You can tell Sky Q the name of your favourite football team, and it will keep you up to date with latest scores and signings, for example.
 There’s also a goal-alert function if you want it.

 Sky supports 4K (also known as Ultra HD or UHD) services on Sky Q 2TB (not the basic 1TB Sky Q or the Sky Q Mini).
-This comes at no extra cost to Sky Q 2TB users.
+As mentioned in the price section, you'll need Q Experience to access 4K content.

 Of course you’ll need a 4K-ready TV that supports 2160p at 50 frames per second and HDCP 2.2.